-After joining the League, participating principals and leadership teams will coordinate the membership activities described below:
+After joining the LIS, participating principals and leadership teams will be encouraged to:

-Participate in League opportunities and professional development: Member schools will send a team of teachers and leaders to state-level and regional LIS meetings.
+Participate in League opportunities and professional development: Member schools may send a team of teachers and leaders to state-level and regional LIS events.
 Efforts will be made to design these meetings and conferences in response to the specific needs of member schools.

 - Contribute to action research: The League promotes evidence-based school improvement.
 The Consortium will provide resources to facilitate the collection and analysis of data, and may ask schools to share information and insights about their work.
 Participating schools may also be asked to participate in annual surveys, interviews, or case-study research focused on capturing innovative practices.